- Coloured pens or pencils

 - Remind yourself of everything people have everything done for their project: how did they identify the need, plan action, and take action?

-- If you have resources people made, or photos and videos of them taking action, bring them to show everyone.
+- If you've resources people made, or photos and videos of people taking action, bring them to show everyone.

-- Write the Questions to ask on six pieces of paper and display them around your meeting space.
+- Write the questions to ask, taken from the card at the bottom of this activity, on six pieces of paper and display them around your meeting space.

-- The person leading the activity should help everyone remember the main details about their project so far.
-They should use any resources, photos, or videos to help jog people’s memories.
+- Ask if everyone can remember any of the main details about their project so far, giving prompts where needed.
+You could use any resources, photos or videos to help jog people’s memories.

 - Everyone should move around the room, visiting each of the six pieces of paper.
-They should think about each question, chat with their friends, then jot down their ideas.
+They should think about each question, chat with their friends, then write down or draw their ideas.
+People could work with a partner to write or draw ideas, too.

 Choose your actions

-- Everyone should work together to make a list of all the actions they could take to make the world more autism-friendly.
+- As a group, everyone should now work together to make a list of all the actions they could take to make the world more autism-friendly.
+One person could be chosen to write all the ideas down on the big sheets.

-- Each person should choose three things from the list.
+- Now, everyone should choose three things from the list to do themselves.
 They should plan how they’ll put them into practice.

 - After a few weeks, the person leading the activity should check in with how people are doing.
 Do they need any support to do their actions?
 Do they want to add any more actions?